brunchstudio/pytvpaint/README.md

     <img src="https://raw.githubusercontent.com/brunchstudio/pytvpaint/main/docs/assets/pytvpaint_code_banner.png" width=700 />
 </p>

-**Pytvpaint** is a type-safe Python library that wraps the George programming language commands in order to interact with the 2D animation software TVPaint.
+**PyTVPaint** is a type-safe Python library that wraps the George programming language commands in order to interact with the 2D animation software TVPaint.

 It communicates through WebSocket to a [custom C++ plugin](https://github.com/brunchstudio/tvpaint-rpc) running in an opened TVPaint instance.